nodekit-io/nodekit-cli/templates-build/doc/readme.md

 #### Version control

 It is recommended not to check in `platforms/` and `plugins/` directories into version control as they are considered a build artifact.
-Instead, you should save the platform/plugin spec in the `config.xml` and they will be downloaded when on the machine when `nodekit prepare` is invoked.
+Instead, you should save the platform/plugin spec in the `nodekit.json` and they will be downloaded when on the machine when `nodekit prepare` is invoked.

 ### Examples